Reimagined Master of Music in Music Education program puts working teachers at the center of meaningful curriculum development

 This approach exemplifies the MMME program's broader philosophy of practical, community-engaged graduate education.
 Students aren't just studying accessibility — they're practicing it, contributing their expertise as experienced educators to create resources that will impact classrooms nationwide.

-With final drafts now turned into the Country Music Hall of Fame, these materials represent more than academic work completed.
-They embody a new model of graduate education where experienced teachers leverage their classroom expertise to create meaningful change in their profession.
+With final drafts now turned into the Country Music Hall of Fame and Museum, these materials represent more than academic work completed.
+They embody a new model of graduate education where experienced teachers leverage their classroom expertise in the community.

 For Bryant, the experience validates his choice to pursue the program.
 "The MMME program at Belmont has changed the way I teach at the foundational level.
 I don't know that a strictly asynchronous online program could provide the kind of in-depth hands-on experiences that we have had over the last 13 months."